LCC-CIT/CS295N-CourseMaterials/Labs/Lab07/Lab7Instructions_CS295N.md

 ### Final Submission to Moodle

 1. Upload a screen-shot of the textbook exercise.
-Take of screen-shot of the unit test runner, showing the passing tests.
+Take a screen-shot of the unit test runner, showing the passing tests.
 2. Publish your web site from part B to Azure.
 3. In the "online text" for the Moodle assignment:
     - Paste a link to the branch of your GitHub repository for this lab.